-For every rate dollar CHWD's customers pay, approximately 66 cents go to a fixed charge and the remainder is charged based on a customer's water usage.
-As identified by CHWD's Project 2030 master plan, CHWD is facing flat, and even declining, water demand tied to increased water use efficiency per capita.
+As identified by CHWD's Project 2030 Water Main Replacement program planning study, CHWD is facing flat, and even declining, water demand tied to increased water use efficiency per capita.
 Water efficiency is tied to changed water use habits in the post-2015 drought era (thought to be a "new normal" of lower water usage); the implementation of water meters/metered-billing; and the increasing impact of state water efficiency regulations.